State Is the Hard Part of Production Agents

 By treating context as virtual memory, runtimes can "fault-in" content only when the agent explicitly re-requests it, maintaining performance as the attention mechanism stays focused on the active working set rather than the entire session history.

-Detailed instrumentation of production sessions reveals a consistent waste profile:
+According to The Missing Memory Hierarchy: Demand Paging for LLM Context Windows, detailed instrumentation of production sessions reveals a consistent waste profile:

 • Unused Tool Schemas (11%): Sending definitions for every available tool on every API call, even if the agent only uses a small subset.